tarun-palisetty/connect4/README.md

     	http://localhost:8080/connect4/games/{gameId}/outcome

 #4.
 Validations
-    There are different validations put in place for the with user friendly messages and HTTP response code.
+    There are different validations put in place with user friendly messages and HTTP response code.

 #5.
 JUnits